aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 <a name="Clocks"></a>
 ## Clocks

-There are multiple clocks provided by the Shell to the CL, grouped in 3 groups marked \_a, \_b and \_c suffix:
+There are multiple clocks provided by the Shell to the CL, grouped into 3 groups marked \_a, \_b and \_c:

    - clk_main_a0
    - clk_extra_a1